 Unfortunately, in 2019, 4 released birds died (Buisson, Europe & Monna in France; Siles in Spain) died and an additional 4 wild-hatched birds lost their lives (GT061 in Italy, Tantermozza in Switzerland, Bonifatu2018 in France, and Gea in Spain).
 In at least three cases, anthropogenic factors were responsible for the cause of death (powerlines, shooting).
 Higher mortality in the first few years is a well- known phenomenon, and in 7 out of 9 cases, the birds were in their first (5) or second (2) calendar year.
 Furthermore, the weakened juvenile bird Verdi in Spain was recovered in time, but it suffered damages to the feathers and the continued signs of weakness lead to the decision to keep it in captivity and not release it again.

 Get involved in the IOD this year to count Bearded Vultures in the wild and help estimate the population of the species across different European regions.
 Learn how to participate here.

 The International Bearded Vulture Monitoring Network

-The International Bearded Vulture Monitoring Network is a unique international collaboration led by the Vulture Conservation Foundation between national parks and non-governmental organisations to coordinate the monitoring activities for European Bearded Vulture populations.
-Through this network data is collected about the Bearded Vulture in Europe, shared and made available to everyone working for the conservation of the species.
-The IBM Network also uses this data and comes together to discuss conservation strategies and priorities for this species on an international level.
-There are currently 15 partners in the IBM Network and three associated organisations.
+The International Bearded Vulture Monitoring Network (IBM) is a unique international collaboration led by the Vulture Conservation Foundation between national & natural parks and non-governmental organisations to coordinate the monitoring activities for European Bearded Vulture populations.
+Through this network, data about the Bearded Vulture in Europe is collected, shared and made available to everyone working for the conservation of the species.
+The IBM-network also uses this data and comes together to discuss conservation strategies and priorities for this species on an international level.
+There are currently 16 partners and two associated organisations part of the IBM-network.